xn0px90/awesome-qubes-os/README.md

 - [Qubes memory manager (qmemman)](https://www.qubes-os.org/doc/qmemman/) - Provides automatic balancing of memory across participating PV and HVM domains, based on their memory demand
 - [TUFF](https://theupdateframework.io/security/) - We can think of a software update system as “secure” if:
 - [YubiKey](https://www.qubes-os.org/doc/yubikey/) - Most use cases for the YubiKey can be achieved exactly as described by the manufacturer or other instructions found online.
+- [Hardening sys-net](https://forum.qubes-os.org/t/hardening-sys-net/24345) - This guide works no matter whether or not you chose disposable sys-net or not. no nonsense guide, Lets get in!
+- [Nix in a Qubes OS AppVM](https://dataswamp.org/~solene/2023-05-15-qubes-os-install-nix.html) - How to install Nix in an AppVm.
+- [No file indexing](https://forum.qubes-os.org/t/disable-file-indexing-in-disposable-qubes/20747) - Disable file indexing in disposable qubes

 ## Customization
 - [AwesomeWM (window manager)](https://www.qubes-os.org/doc/awesomewm/) - This is an rpm package for awesomewm with the patches for Qubes.